genome-spy/MCCA-visualization/README.md

 To deploy the demo on a static web server, run the wrangling commands above and publish the contents of `web/`.

+## Contact

+Questions and feedback about this independent GenomeSpy demo are welcome.
+Please contact Kari Lavikka at kari@karilavikka.fi.

 ## License

 The contents of this repository are released under CC0 1.0 Universal.

 ## Acknowledgement

-OpenAI Codex with GPT-5.5 was used to help prepare the data-wrangling scripts.
+OpenAI Codex with GPT-5.5 was used to help prepare the data-wrangling scripts, documentation, and bookmark notes.